State visit by Mahendra to the United States: Background

 In June 1958, King Mahendra agreed to accept Soviet economic aid and asked to sign an agreement for assistance and technicians.
 The visit to USA would be a gesture to resist the aid.
 The king had also mentioned a visit to USA to the US officials.
 Based on the request from the state secretary, an official invitation was extended for a state visit.

 Activities

-Between 27–30 April 1960, Mahendra was in Washington.
+Between 27 and 30 April 1960, Mahendra was in Washington.
 He addressed the joint session of the U.S. Congress in April 28.
 In the meeting between the President and the King, they discussed about lasting peace and international justice.
 And both agreed to strengthen the bilateral relationship.

 After Washington, a twelve-day coast-to-coast tour of the United States started.
 They travelled to Honolulu in Hawaii.
-He went to New York City, and visited Disney land where he was hosted by Walt Disney.
+He went to New York City, and visited Disneyland where he was hosted by Walt Disney.
 Later, he visited Knoxville in Tennessee, Salem and Eugene in Oregon, San Francisco, Los Angeles, Albuquerque in New Mexico, Dallas in Texas, Miami, and Detroit in Michigan.

 While returning from America, he also visited Mexico (on 16–18 May 1960) and Canada (on 25–28 May 1960).